 In some cases, even a total lack of testing.
 Testing is the corner stone of any ad campaign and should be done on a continuing basis.
 It’s usually a great idea to have at least two or three ads all running at the same time, each with a slight variation, to see which one performs best.
 You stop the one’s not performing as well and then try to improve on the winner and start over again.
 The aim here is to boost your CTR (click through rate) as high as possible so that your score will increase and you wind up paying less per click of every ad.

 It should be noted there is something called “Ad Blindness” and it’s a very real phenomenon in the advertising realm.
 If someone is exposed to an ad too many times they eventually become blind to it and no longer pay it any attention.
 This is bad, you want to avoid this by simply keeping new and freshly optimized ads running at all times.
 Never keep the same ad running when you discover it’s CTR is dropping below a reasonable threshold- you’re just throwing away money by that point.
+To to make money with PPC affiliate marketing, your ads have to be fresh and well optimized.

 Ignoring The Best Practices